BWB blends a wholesome chunk of charities work with a commercial practice.

-Incoming trainees pitch up at BWB's 10 Queen Street offices, which are just a stone's throw away from Southwark Bridge.
-Before their first day, all trainees will have chosen one of four pre-designated combinations of seats (aka 'flight paths').
-Each consists of two six-month seats followed by three four-months seats, and all involve stop-offs in charity and dispute resolution.
+Incoming trainees pitch up at BWB's 10 Queen Street offices, right in the heart of the City just a stone's throw from Southwark Bridge.
+Before their first day, all will have chosen one of four pre-designated combinations of seats (aka 'flight paths').
+Each consists of two six-month seats followed by three four-month seats, and all involve stop-offs in charities and dispute resolution, which are both mandatory seats, together with public and regulatory.

 How to get a Bates Wells Braithwaite training contract